mliew21396/remote-work-u2/week-4/2-pad-array/README.md

 `pad!` behaves identically to `pad` except that it modifies the original array.

+We took you through the coding process in the last challenge.
+From now on, we will use these links to outline the coding process for each challenge.
+It is required that you complete each non-optional release.

 ## Release 0: [Pseudocode](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/pseudocode.md)

 ## Release 1: Write your [Initial Solution](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/initial-solution.md)